 This is a working cattle ranch.
 There are trees, stock ponds and open fields.
 Water is available.
-You may pitch a tent, bring your RV or rent a room in the AMAZING big house.
+You may pitch a tent or bring your RV.
 Trail riding is a must!
-Relaxing by a stock pond and fishing or kayaking, checking out the cows, taking a dip in the indoor pool and taking some steam in the sauna are all options for your time at the Colonial Cowboy.
+Relaxing by a stock pond and fishing or checkout the cows are all options for your time at the Colonial Cowboy.

 - Check in: After 2PM